radupopescu/merou/README.md

 The base features provided by the skeleton should be:

 + CMake based project configuration
-+ Dummy files for app, library parts of the code
++ Dummy files for application and library parts of the code
 + Unit tests already set up
 + Travis integration